forgotten-pillar/fp-notes/content/doctrine/end-time/john-the-baptist.md

 > <sup>**21**</sup> Now when all the people were baptized, it came to pass, that Jesus also being baptized, and praying, the heaven was opened,
 > <sup>**22**</sup> And the Holy Ghost descended in a bodily shape like a dove upon him, and a voice came from heaven, which said, Thou art my beloved Son; in thee I am well pleased.

+John saw the need that he should be baptized by Jesus, because Jesus baptizes with the Holy Ghost.
+Although he was filled with the Holy Spirit, still he had a need for it.
 ## John's Testimony About Jesus

 > [!bible] [John 1:29-34 - KJV](https://www.biblegateway.com/passage/?search=John+1:29-34&version=kjv)